 More recently the technique has been supplanted by stenting.
 In this procedure, the balloon procedure is carried out as before.
 However an unexpanded metal stent (coil) is pre-mounted around the balloon.
-There are two different types of stent.
-The first is the “bare metal stent”, which only requires a month of clopidogrel to protect the coil.
-The second type is referred to as “drug eluting”, and needs to be protected with clopidogrel for at least a year.

 When the balloon is inflated, the stent coil expands and compresses the narrowing.
 The balloon is then deflated and all tubing and balloon is removed.
 This leaves the expanded stent straddling the coronary artery where the narrowing once was.
 The advantage of this technique is that there are far fewer complications with less artery lining tearing, and the re-narrowing rate is reduced to only 8%.
 Patients often ask whether stents have a “sell by date”.
 They don’t, unlike bypass surgery.
 Generally, if there are renarrowing problems after stenting they occur early on, by about six weeks post intervention.
 Provided concomitant risk factor modification has been followed, renarrowing rates are minimized.
 However if a patient continues to smoke however, the renarrowing and potential blockage rates can be as high as 50%!